kamalrajp/tech-interview-handbook/README.md

 # Interview Handbook

-Handbook to help you ace your next technical interview, with a focus on algorithms, design questions and the front end domain.
+Handbook to help you ace your next technical interview, with a focus on algorithms and the front end domain.
+System design questions are in-progress.

-This handbook is pretty new and help in contributing content would be very much appreciated!
+This handbook is pretty new and help from you in contributing content would be very much appreciated!

 ## Motivations

-While there are many awesome books like Cracking the Coding Interview and repositories on Github that contain a lot of algorithm questions, for more domain-specific and non-software engineering questions, there seems to be a lack in resources.
+While there are many awesome books like [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) and interview-related repositories on Github that contain a lot of algorithm questions, for more domain-specific and non-software engineering questions, there seems to be a lack in resources.
 This handbook aims to cover questions beyond the algorithm coding questions.

 ## Contents